Estimated reading time: 6 minutes

 The Christmas season is also a great opportunity to get new people involved.

 You will want to have a clear goal for managing the volunteers.
-This focus on the value of volunteers can help you recruit new volunteers and retain those faithful ones.
+Focusing on their value can help you recruit new volunteers and retain faithful ones.

 10 Tips for Managing Christmas Volunteers